 Landholder responsibilities

-It is your responsibility to control and report certain weeds if you find them on your property.
+It is your responsibility to control and report certain weeds that threaten primary industries, the natural environment, and public safety.

 Declared plants

-Declared plants are weeds that are regulated under the Landscape South Australia Act 2019 due to their threat to primary industry, the natural environment and public safety.
+Declared plants are weeds that are regulated under the Landscape South Australia Act 2019 due to their potential damage.

-View information about declared plants prohibited from sale in South Australia ( or )
+- Declared plants prohibited from sale in SA ( )

 Alert weeds

-A declared plant can also be an alert weed when it:
+A declared plant can also be an alert weed when it is not established in South Australia and poses a serious threat to the state.

 Aquatic weeds

 Aquatic weeds are relatively uncommon in South Australia.
-You can help us keep it that way by familiarising yourself with their appearance and reporting their presence.
+Help us keep it that way by familiarising yourself with how to identify an aquatic weed and reporting their presence.

-View the aquatic weeds of South Australia () for 20 aquatic species that may be encountered or are newly emerging threats.
+See the 20 species of aquatic weeds of South Australia ( ) that may be encountered or are newly emerging threats.

 Related information